kubestellar/kubestellar/docs/content/direct/example-scenarios.md

 kubectl --context "$wds_context" delete bindingpolicies nginx-bpolicy
 ```

+For an example using the `wantMultiWECReportedState` feature for multi-cluster status aggregation, see [Multi-WEC Aggregated Status](multi-wec-aggregated-status.md).

 ## Scenario 2: Out-of-Tree Workload

 This scenario is like the previous one but involves a workload whose